 The Lightweight Computerized Mount

-The Lightweight Computerized Mount is laughably cheap, even for an inexpensive computerized mount.
+The LCM is laughably cheap, even for an inexpensive computerized mount.
 The internal gearing is cheap and prone to stripping and inaccuracies.
-You can power it with a bunch of AA batteries but it will gobble them during regular use, so you’ll need a 12-volt rechargeable lead-acid or lithium-ion battery.
+You can power it with a bunch of AA batteries, but it will gobble them during regular use, so you’ll need a 12-volt rechargeable lead acid or lithium-ion battery.

 The LCM’s hand controller is Celestron’s standard NexStar+ hand controller.
-Unlike with their more expensive telescopes with catalogs with over 40,000 objects, the LCM’s hand controller’s database contains only 4,000 objects, but a 4.5” telescope probably will be lucky to show half them anyway.
-Alignment is the standard two-star alignment procedure – Celestron’s “SkyAlign” pretty much never works and on the legendary occasion when it doesn’t give an “ALIGNMENT FAILED” message it will tend to be inaccurate anyway.
-Using the Auto Two-Star method is quite easy and only requires knowing the names and locations of a handful of the brightest stars in the sky.
+Unlike their more expensive telescopes with catalogs with over 40,000 objects, the LCM’s hand controller’s database contains only 4,000 objects, but a 4.5” telescope probably will be lucky to show half them anyway.

 The LCM’s supplied tripod is an utter joke.
-Not only are the legs thin-walled, asymmetric aluminum “tubes”, but it’s also incredibly thin and cheap.
-The legs also don’t have proper tips or fat but rather simple flattened ends with some rubber slapped on.
-The spreader, leg retaining hardware, and the fasteners/clamps for keeping the legs extended/retracted are also all-plastic.
+Not only are the legs thin-walled, asymmetric aluminum “tubes”, but also incredibly thin and cheap.
+The legs also don’t have proper tips or feet, but rather simple, flattened ends, with some rubber slapped on them.
+The spreader, leg retaining hardware, and the fasteners/clamps for keeping the legs extended/retracted are also all plastic.

-Also, being so lightweight, in addition to the instability, it is super easy to accidentally bump the scope’s tripod and move it.
-Doing this will ruin the GoTo alignment, and resetting it requires rebooting the scope and starting the alignment all over again.
+Also, because it’s so easy to accidentally move it, it’s easy to ruin the GoTo alignment, and resetting it requires rebooting the scope and starting the alignment all over again.

-I would like to say that the scope’s light weight is an attempt by Celestron to make it more convenient, but it’s not.
+I would like to say that the scope’s light weight is an attempt by Celestron to make it more convenient to set up, use, and move around, but it’s not.
 It just makes the shipping cheaper and allows them to skimp on material costs.